Accessibility statement - Audit Scotland

 -this link will open in a new window The website has been awarded 'two ticks' accreditation for web accessibility by the Digital Accessibility Centre (DAC)Opens in a new window.
 The process included a dedicated team of users with differing disabilities testing the site on a wide variety of assistive technologies to make sure that all barriers to accessibility were identified and overcome.
 View Audit Scotland's current certificate of accreditation-this link will open in a new window .-this link will open in a new window

-Browsealoud reads web pages aloud for people who find it difficult to read online.
+Browsealoud reads web pages aloud for people who find it difficult to read online, and can simplify and magnify the layout so it is easier to read text.
 Reading large amounts of text on screen can be difficult for those with literacy and visual impairments.
 It is also useful for those with English as a second language.

 We have included the UK Government's standard access keys to enable you to navigate the main website sections using the keyboard.